acrolinx/sidebar-sdk-js/README.md

 ### using nodejs and grunt-cli

-1. After check out, make sure, that you have installed nodejs (which includes npm) and grunt-cli.

-2. Install all required node modules with:
+1. Make sure that git is in your PATH variable.
+You can verify that running

     ```
+    git
+    ```

+    in your console.
+If the command wasn't found, git is not in in your system's PATH variable.

+2. After check out, make sure, that you have installed nodejs (which includes npm).

+3. Install grunt-cli with

+    ```
+    npm install -g grunt-cli
+    ```

+4. In your console navigate into the projects root folder and install all required node modules with:

+    ```
         npm install
     ```

-3. Now you can start the development server by typing:
+5. Now you can start the development server by typing:

    ```
        grunt